belgianmobileid/doc/directIntegration/authentication.md

 ### PKCE-enhanced flow

-The symmetric key cryptography method can also be coupled with the Proof of Key for Code Exchange (PKCE) flow.
-This additionnal layer of security is intended to secure the redirect back to your mobile or web application.
-On mobile OS, the OS allows apps to register to handle redirect URis (Uniform Resource identifier), so a malicious app can register and receive redirects with the authorization code for legitimate apps.
-This is known as an Authorization Code Interception Attack.
-In order to prevent this Authorization Code Interception Attack, we will be using a unique string value, called the <code>code_verifier</code>, which it hashes and encodes as a <code>code_challenge</code>.
-When your application initiates the first part of the Authorization Code flow, it sends a hashed code_challenge.
-Once the user authenticates and the Authorization Code is returned to your mobile or web application, it requests an Access Token in exchange for the Authorization Code.
-In this step, your application MUST include the original unique string value in the <code>code_verifier</code> parameter.
-If the codes match, the authentication is complete and an ID Token and Access Token are returned.
+When using the symmetric key cryptography method, itsme® also supports an extra security extension named Proof of Key for Code Exchange (<a href="https://datatracker.ietf.org/doc/html/rfc7636" target="blank">PKCE</a>).
+This additionnal layer of security is intended mitigate some Authorization Code Interception Attack.

+It implies adding a random string, named <code>code_verifier</code>, to your Authorization Request and then a SHA256 hash of that string, named <code>code_challenge</code>, to your Token Request.

 First, you create a code verifier for each Authorization Request, in the following manner :